 Is my beneficiary required to attend an Oregon college or university?

 No. Beneficiaries of Oregon college savings plans can attend any eligible educational institution in the U.S. and abroad, including vocational schools, technical schools, two- and four-year colleges and graduate schools.

 How many accounts can I own?

-As an account owner, you can own an account in either the Oregon College Savings Plan or the MFS 529 College Savings Plan for a beneficiary.
-You cannot have an account for the same beneficiary in both plans.
+As an account owner, you can own an account in both the Oregon College Savings Plan and the MFS 529 College Savings Plan for the same beneficiary.

 How many accounts can a beneficiary have in his/her name?